10 Years of Gaming

 Gaming

-Our very first game of Frostgrave : quickly improvised warbands and a surprise cameo by hero quest-figurines.
+Our very first game of Frostgrave : quickly improvised warbands and a surprise cameo by HEROQUEST figurines.

 Eventually, some games would become a fixed staple.
 Games like Frostgrave, One Page Rules, Gaslands, and Kings of War (fantasy and historical) are regularly served on our gaming tables.
-Even some small indie games like Brawl Arcane 28 and Space Weirdos are quite often on the menu.
+Even some small indie games like Brawl Arcane 28 Full Thrust, and Space Weirdos are quite often on the menu.

 10 years of Miniature Wargaming